 4. Travel information and documentation.
 I use a combination of the Trainline app and Bus Checker for planning public transport and purchasing tickets.
 The Trainline app also stores journey details.
 I keep a physical duplicate of all travel documentation in a pocket notebook.

 7. Photography.
 The iPhone’s camera is actually pretty good.
 Although it isn’t my main camera, I use it for shooting quick snaps for Instagram, and as a backup to my main camera/s.
+The Lightroom Mobile app is good for capturing DNG RAW files for maximum image quality.

 Many people choose to keep their phone switched off while they hike, only turning it on when they need to use it, but my preferred strategy is to leave my iPhone set to airplane mode, which disables all wireless antennas except for GPS.
 This enables me to use ViewRanger and access data stored on the device, but dramatically reduces power consumption.
 Due to the often poor signal in mountain areas, power can drain far more rapidly than usual unless you activate airplane mode – this is a key technique for taking your smartphone into the wild.
 I also recommend you deactivate background app refresh and other processes that run in the background.